mosip/mosip-infra/deployment/developer/README.md

 * config server runs on port 8888 by default.
 It may conflict with some services.
 TODO: Change the port.
 * HDFS secure authentication is disabled, hence Kerberos is not used.
 * For local run all ports have to be different.
 In the above branch of mosip-platform code, all kernel ports have been changed to 81--.
+* HTTPS connections have been changed to HTTP connection in code.
 ## License
 This project is licensed under the terms of [Mozilla Public License 2.0](https://github.com/mosip/mosip-infra/blob/master/LICENSE)